Spool: send print files directly to a Windows printer

 Downloads & license

-Spool 1.2 is copyrighted software that is free for personal and commercial use.
+Spool 1.3 is copyrighted software that is free for personal and commercial use.
 You may use it and distribute it without limitations.
-You may however not remove or conceal the copyright.
+You may adapt it for your own use.
+If you distribute modified versions of this utility, you must however make clear that it is not the original version, and you must keep the copyright notice intact.
 There are no guarantees or warranties whatsoever; use it at your own risk.

 If a filename or the printer name contains space characters, the entire name must be between double quotes.